ShaggyYeti/sbt-coffeescript-reactjs/README.md

-sbt-coffeescript
+sbt-coffeescript with JSX-files (ReactJs) conversion.
 ================

 [![Build Status](https://api.travis-ci.org/sbt/sbt-coffeescript.png?branch=master)](https://travis-ci.org/sbt/sbt-coffeescript)

-An SBT plugin to compile [CoffeeScript](http://coffeescript.org/) sources to JavaScript.
+An SBT plugin to compile [CoffeeScript](http://coffeescript.org/) and [CoffeeScript JSX](https://github.com/jsdf/coffee-react-transform/) sources to JavaScript.

 To use this plugin use the addSbtPlugin command within your project's `plugins.sbt` file: